rkalendar/TotalRepeats/README.md

 Latest additions to TotalRepeats:

+- **Comparative analyses are no longer capped at ~2 GB.** The `-combine`, `-combine2`, and `-combinemask` modes previously failed with `OutOfMemoryError: Requested string length exceeds VM limit` once the *combined* length of all input sequences passed ~2.1 GB — Java's hard limit on the size of a single array/`String`.
+They now concatenate the inputs **virtually** and address them with **64-bit (long) coordinates**, so a joint analysis scales to pangenome-sized data (tens of Gb) without ever materializing a single oversized string.
+Each individual sequence/chromosome is still limited to 2 GB; the *total* across files is now effectively bounded only by available RAM.
-- **Per-file reports in comparative mode.** In `-combine` runs, every input file now produces its own GFF3 annotation, PNG, and SVG (named after that file), *in addition to* the combined report and image.
-You can inspect each genome individually while still seeing the joint view.
+- **Per-file reports in every comparative mode.** `-combine`, `-combine2`, and `-combinemask` now each emit an individual GFF3 annotation, PNG, and SVG per input file (named after that file), *in addition to* the combined report.
+Each genome can be inspected on its own while the joint clustering is preserved — the same family keeps the same `ClusterID`, colour, row, and reference label in both the per-file and combined views.
-- **Pangenome analysis — core / accessory / unique.** `-combine` now also writes a pangenome report that classifies every repeat family by how many of the analyzed sequences it occurs in: **core** (present in all), **accessory** (present in some), and **unique** (present in a single sequence).
+- **Pangenome analysis — core / accessory / unique — across all comparative modes.** Every combine run now writes a pangenome report classifying each repeat family by how many sequences it occurs in: **core** (present in all), **accessory** (present in some), and **unique** (present in one).
 It includes the family-frequency spectrum, per-sequence statistics, a pairwise shared-family matrix (Jaccard similarity), and a machine-readable presence/absence matrix.
 See [`-combine`](#-combine--comparative-analysis).
+- **Combined image is now SVG.** The joint (cross-file) visualization is written as scalable SVG, which has no pixel-size ceiling and stays sharp at pangenome scale.
+Per-file images are still produced as both PNG and SVG.
-- **`-fast` alias for `-quick`.** Either flag now enables fully multithreaded clustering.
+- **`-fast` alias for `-quick`.** Either flag enables fully multithreaded clustering.
 - **Performance improvements.** Faster low-complexity/SSR masking and sequence clustering — k-mer encoding and reduced memory traffic in the hot loops — with identical results.

 ---